frgperez/Interactive_Narrative_Final/Cake Quest.materials/Release/source.txt

 	if the time of day is 10:00 AM: end the story saying "You took too long finding the ingredients!
 The customer won't be happy."

-When play begins:
-	say "You are Pat the Baker, a humble baker with a rather odd habit.
+The Kitchen is a room.
+The counter is a supporter in the Kitchen.
+The ingredients list is a thing on the counter.
+The description of the ingredients list is "A note which reads: FLOUR, SUGAR, VANILLA, BUTTER, BAKING POWDER, SALT, EGGS.
+With all these items, you'll be able to >>MAKE THE CAKE<<.". "[if didReadIntro is switched off]You are Pat the Baker, a humble baker with a rather odd habit.
 In your sleep, it seems you occasionally sleepwalk.
 Not only that, but in your slumbering stride you seem to hide various ingredients throughout the house!
 It seems last night was one of those nights.
 How unlucky, considering you need to bake a cake today.
 You better search the house for everything you'll need!
-You only have until 10:00 AM to find everything!".
+You only have until 10:00 AM to find everything! [end if]An ordinary kitchen, just like any other.

-The Kitchen is a room.
-The counter is a supporter in the Kitchen.
-The ingredients list is a thing on the counter.
-The description of the ingredients list is "A note which reads: FLOUR, SUGAR, VANILLA, BUTTER, BAKING POWDER, SALT, EGGS.
-With all these items, you'll be able to >>MAKE THE CAKE<<.".
-"An ordinary kitchen, just like any other.
 Inside are all the tools necessary to bake a cake.
 Too bad the necessary ingredients aren't here as well.
 To the south is the Living Room."
 A refrigerator is an openable and closed container in the kitchen.
 The description is "Very common item in kitchens."
 An egg carton is an openable and closed container in the refrigerator.
 The description is "[If closed]It's an egg carton![otherwise]The eggs have been replaced with golf balls!?[end if]".
-Golf balls are a thing in the egg carton.
+Golf balls are a thing in the egg carton. didReadIntro is a device.
+It is switched off.

+Before going south:
+	if didReadIntro is switched off:
+		now didReadIntro is switched on;

 Carry out make:
 	if the player is in the kitchen: